Siberut National Park

 Siberut National Park comprises 1,905 km2 (47%) of the island of Siberut in the Mentawai Islands of West Sumatra, Indonesia.
+It occupies most of the western half of the island, as the major settlements are generally on the east coast.
 The whole island including the national park is part of the World Network of Biosphere Reserves.

 The notable aspects of the park are its endemic fauna, flora, and indigenous inhabitants, the Mentawai, who still live according to hunter-gather traditions.
 The Mentawai Islands are thought to have been isolated from mainland of Sumatra for over 500,000 years, thereby producing unique ecosystems.

 Flora and fauna

-The dominant ecosystem type is Dipterocarpaceae rainforest, but the park comprises also four other ecosystems: mixed primary forest, swamp forest, coastal forest and mangrove forest.
+The dominant ecosystem type is Dipterocarpaceae rainforest, but the park comprises also four other ecosystems: mixed primary forest, swamp forest, coastal forest, and mangrove forest.
 A total of 864 plant species have been recorded in the park.

 The park protects four endangered endemic primate species: Kloss's gibbon (Hylobates klossii), Siberut macaque (Macaca siberu), Siberut langur (Presbytis potenziani ssp. siberu) and pig-tailed langur (Simias concolor ssp. siberu).
 Among the 31 species of mammals in the park there are four endemic species of squirrel.

 The park also protects 134 species of bird of which 19 are endemic, including the Mentawai scops owl.
+The park has been recognised as an Important Bird Area (IBA) by BirdLife International.